offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 `{bm-disable} (5')/i` <!-- Needs to be disabled because v5's is conflicting with 5' -->

-The additive distance matrix below is for the simple tree below had v5 been added to it somewhere ...
+The simple tree below would fit the additive distance matrix below had v5's limb been added to it somewhere ...

 ```{dot}
 graph G {